equinor/radix-public-site/public-site/docs/src/guides/authentication/index.md

 #### Session cookie settings

 The `expire` and `refresh` settings in the `oauth2.cookie` section controls the lifetime of the session cookie and the interval when the OAuth2 service should redeem a refresh token for a new access token.
 After successful refresh of the access token, the session cookies is updated with a new value for the `Expires` attribute.

 `refresh` must be less than `expire`, or the OAuth2 service will fail to start.

 #### Known issues

-When **cookie** is used for `sessionStore`, the OAuth2 service fails to update the session data cookies when a refresh is performed.
-The session state is lost, and a full OAuth2 authorization flow is initiated.
+When **cookie** is used as `sessionStore`, the OAuth2 service fails to update the session data cookies when a refresh is performed.
+The session state is lost, and a full OAuth2 authorization flow is initiated. `redis` is the recommended session store type.

 ### OAuth2 Proxy as a component